Found! A long-lost hoard of

 Together, they form what in Bristle is called a Grey Tide Eel.
 Top of Page |

-"If I told you once, I must have
+I told you once, I must have

 told you hundreds of times - put your old clothes on after Sunday